-Dear Educator.
+Dear Educator,

 Thank you for choosing Kentucky Shakespeare to enrich your students' lives with Art Education!
 We know that the arts are essential to a child's educational experience and development.
 It is our object to keep the arts alive and thriving in our schools and communities.

-This comprehensive Study Guide includes essential background information on the Bard and his life, his written works, pre/post performance activities, and a list of applicable Academic Standards that are met with this performance.
+This comprehensive Study Guide includes essential background information on Shakespeare and his era, his written works, pre/post performance activities, and a list of applicable Academic Standards that are met with this Spring Tour performance.
 While giving additional arts related experiences, these teacher-led activities are intended to broaden students' understanding of the play as well as how Shakespeare can relate to our own lives.
-We hope that you and your students enjoy this 90 minute performance

 Please contact us with any questions or need for further assistance.
 Thank you for supporting the Commonwealth's largest in-school arts provider and the United States' oldest, free Shakespeare festival!

-All Our Best to You.
+All Our Best to You,

-Kyle Ware Director of Education Hannah Pruitt Education Manager
+Kyle Ware Director of Education Hannah Pruitt Director of Creative Engagement

-Kentucky Shakespeare

-323 West Broadway, Suite 401 Louisville, KY 40202 Office 502-574-9900 Fax 502-566-9200 education@kyshakespeare.com www.kyshakespeare.com

 Table of Contents

-•SynopsisPage 3
+•Synopsis Page 3

-•William ShakespearePage 4
+•William Shakespeare Page 4

-•Shakespeare's PlaysPage 5
+•Shakespeare's Plays Page 5

-•Theatre VocabularyPage 6
+•Theatre Vocabulary Page 6

-•PlotPage 7
+•Plot Page 7

-•Director's QuestionsPage 8
+•Artists's Questions Page 8

-•About Hamlet Page 10
+•About Hamlet Page 11

-•CharactersPage 11

-•Play VocabularyPage 12
+•Characters Page 12

-•ThemesPage 13
+•Play Vocabulary Page 13

-•ActivitiesPage 14
+•Themes Page 14

-•LinksPage 15
+•Activities Page 15

+•Links Page 16

 Academic Standards

 TH:RE7.1.6-8, TH:RE8.1.6-8, TH:RE9.1.6-8, TH:CN10.1.6-8, TH:CN11.1.6-8, TH:CN11.2.6-8, TH:RE7.1.I-III, TH:RE8.1.I-III, TH:RE9.1.I-III, CN10.1.I-III, TH:CN11.1.I-III

+Kentucky Shakespeare

-RL.6.3, RI.6.4, SL.6.1B, RL.6.7, RL.7.3, RL.7.4, RL.7.5, SL.7.1C, RL.8.3, RL.8.4, RL.9-10.3, SL.9-10.1C, SL.9-10.1D, RL.9-10.4, RL.9-10.6, RL.9-10.1, RL.11-12.3, RL.11-12.4, RL.11-12.7
+616 Myrtle St. Louisville, KY 40208 Office 502-574-9900 Fax 502-566-9200 education@kyshakespeare.com www.kyshakespeare.com RL.6.3, RI.6.4, SL.6.1B, RL.6.7, RL.7.3, RL.7.4, RL.7.5, SL.7.1C, RL.8.3, RL.8.4, RL.9-10.3, SL.9-10.1C, SL.9-10.1D, RL.9-10.4, RL.9-10.6, RL.9-10.1, RL.11-12.3, RL.11-12.4, RL.11-12.7

-Spring Tour Synopsis

-In this 90-minute production of Shakespeare's Hamlet, our professional actors are able to create a rapport with your students in order to keep Shakespeare relevant and accessible.
-It is a wonderful opportunity for Shakespeare-lovers and those not as well acquainted to experience the Bard's language and see a live performance of his words.
-This tour emphasizes conflict resolution, interpersonal relationships, and Shakespeare's universal themes.

-How can we both make this be the most efficient and successful performance?

-- We ask that you create an environment conducive to a positive interaction with your students including an open space for our Artist Educators to perform and seating students on bleachers or to where they can easily see the performance. - For your use, we have provided these activities for both pre- and post-workshop discussion.
-They are a fun and an engaging way to enhance learning and allow students to make the most of their arts experience with us. - It is of utmost importance not only to your students but to our Artist Educators as well that there are adult school staff members present in the room throughout the workshop.
+Spring Tour Synopsis In this 90-minute production of Shakespeare's Hamlet, our professional actors create an experience that keeps Shakespeare relevant and accessible.
+It is a wonderful opportunity for Shakespeare-lovers and those not as well acquainted with his work to experience the language and see a live performance of his words.
+This tour emphasizes conflict resolution, efficient communication, and how quickly ambition can turn the best intentions into bad ones.
+How can we both make this be the most efficient and successful performance? - If in person, then we ask that you create an environment conducive to a positive interaction with your students including an open space for our Artist Educators to perform where students can easily see the performance. - We have provided these activities for both pre- and post-workshop discussion.
+They are a fun and an engaging way to enhance learning and allow students to make the most of their arts experience with us. - It is of utmost importance not only to your students but to our Artist Educators as well that there are adult school staff members present in the room whether in-person or virtual throughout the workshop.
 Students tend to have less distractions and are more encouraged to engage in the performance with familiar adult presences in the room.

-William Shakespeare (April 23, 1564 - April 23, 1616)
+William Shakespeare (April 23, 1564 - April 23, 1616) His Life